willmcpo/body-scroll-lock/README.md

   componentWillUnmount() {
     // 5.
 Useful if we have called disableBodyScroll for multiple target elements,
-    // and we just want a kill-switch to undo all that. clearAllBodyScrollLocks();
+    // and we just want a kill-switch to undo all that.
+    // OR useful for if the `hideTargetElement()` function got circumvented eg. visitor
+    // clicks a link which takes him/her to a different page within the app. clearAllBodyScrollLocks();
   }